mfaustin/mfaustin.github.io/_posts/2021-10-05-ProjectOneSummary558.md

 ## Project One Overview
 For project one, I chose to work with the pokemon the [Pokemon API](https://pokeapi.co/) using [Pokemon API Documentation](https://pokeapi.co/docs/v2).

-My project one github pages repo is at [https://mfaustin.github.io/ProjectOne558/](https://mfaustin.github.io/ProjectOne558/)
+My project one github pages project is at [https://mfaustin.github.io/ProjectOne558/](https://mfaustin.github.io/ProjectOne558/)

-My project one repo is at [https://github.com/mfaustin/ProjectOne558](https://github.com/mfaustin/ProjectOne558)
+My project one github repo is at [https://github.com/mfaustin/ProjectOne558](https://github.com/mfaustin/ProjectOne558)

 With all the tough times we've had the last year and a half, I decided to go with the pokemon API because it seemed more light hearted.
 I had a big learning curve though because I'd never played or read much about pokemon before this project.